SAP-samples/cloud-btp-cli-api-codejam/.sap/discussions.md

 }
 ```

 This is passed to an invocation of `jq` which picks out the value of the `subdomain` property (`6f7c45edtrial-ga` here) and emits it in raw form (using the `-r` option), i.e. as-is, and not surrounded by double quotes (which `jq` would do by default, as it always tries to emit JSON values).
-This value is then glued together with `-codejam-subaccount` to form the value for the `--subdomain` parameter in the `btp` call.
+This value is then glued together with `-i8day-subaccount` to form the value for the `--subdomain` parameter in the `btp` call.

 _How does the btpguid script set the chosen subaccount as target?_